pages-themes/minimal/pages/guidelines/template.md

 ### Development team

 Please list authors of the map, with names, affiliations, ORCIDs and contact emails.
-Please mark the contact details of the lead developer.
+Please mark contact details of the lead developer.

 ### Domain experts